Buffalo 36, Norfolk State 7

 The Bulls took a 7-0 lead on a 92-yard pass from Licata to Hughes - the longest touchdown reception in school history.
 After the Spartans’ touchdown, Licata found Hughes again, this time from 9 yards out.

-A muffed punt by Norfolk State gave the Bulls a short field and Buffalo capitalized with a 3-yard touchdown reception by Ron Willoughby, who also caught a 17-yard touchdown from Tony Daniel in the fourth quarter.
+A Spartans muffed punt gave the Bulls a short field and Buffalo capitalized with a 3-yard touchdown reception by Ron Willoughby, who also caught a 17-yard touchdown from Tony Daniel in the fourth quarter.
 With five seconds left in the first half, Patrick Clarke added a 39-yard field goal to give the Bulls a 23-7 halftime lead.